chef/chef-web-docs/chef_master/source/config_rb_manage.rst

    Use to disable sign-up and only allow sign-in.
 Default value: ``false``.

 ``email_from_address``
-   The email address from which Chef server notifications are sent.
+   The email address from which Chef Infra Server notifications are sent.
 Default value: ``'Chef Notifications <notifications@chef.io>'``.

 ``events.port``
    The port on which the events services run.
 Default value: ``11001``.

 ``logging.chef_log_level``
-   The log level used for requests to the Chef server from the web application.
+   The log level used for requests to the Chef Infra Server from the web application.
 Default value: ``info``.

 ``logging.log_level``
    The log level for Ruby on Rails services.
 Default value: ``info``.